deacon-kigo/kigo-pro-dashboard/documentation/development-guide.md

    - Update relevant documentation to reflect new organization

 5. **Follow Component Patterns**

    - Ensure all components follow the established patterns
    - Document any exceptions or special cases

+6. **Maintain Design Consistency**
+   - Use Kigo design tokens for visual consistency
+   - Follow the established design patterns from the Kigo design system
+   - Implement using Tailwind CSS for technical consistency